Benign Prostatic Hyperplasia (BPH)

 - Prostate-specific antigen (PSA) blood test: Elevated levels of PSA in the blood may sometimes be an indicator of prostate cancer.

-- Cystoscopy: In this examination, the physician inserts a small camera called a cystoscope through the opening of the urethra in the penis.
-The cytoscope has a camera that allows the physician inspect the inside of the prostate, urethra channel and bladder.
+- Cystoscopy: In this examination, the physician inserts a thin tube with a tiny light on the end called a cystoscope through the opening of the urethra in the penis.
+The cystoscope has a camera that allows the physician to inspect the inside of the prostate, urethra channel and bladder.

 - Transrectal ultrasound and Prostate Biopsy: There are two potential reasons for this exam: (1) If there is suspicion for prostate cancer, this test may be recommended.
 The physician uses an ultrasound probe to acquire images of the prostate and guides a biopsy needle into the prostate to remove small slivers of tissue for examination under a microscope.
 (2) Your doctor may simply want to know the exact size of your prostate to plan prostate surgery for BPH.
 In this case, only an ultrasound image will be obtained; no needles will be used.